Wan Chai District

 Happy Valley Racecourse is also a suitable venue for organising large-scale activities.
 Visitors to the Racecourse may also wish to spend time at the nearby Hong Kong Racing Museum to learn more on the history and anecdotes of horse racing.

 Hong Kong Stadium

 The Hong Kong Stadium (formerly the Government Stadium) was built in 1952.
-Redeveloped in 1994, it is the biggest multi-purpose venue in Hong Kong and can accommodate a maximum of 40,000 spectators.
-The Stadium is equipped with modern accoutrements such as a big colour screen and a large scoreboard, it can host various kinds of international sporting and entertainment events.
+Redeveloped in 1994, it is the biggest multi-purpose outdoor venue in Hong Kong and can accommodate a maximum of 40,000 spectators.
+The Stadium is equipped with modern facilities including a big colour screen and a large scoreboard, and is suitable for hosting various kinds of international sporting, cultural, entertainment, religious and community events.